Trope guide

 Villains and Virtues

-Comedy, forced proximity, and a romance that takes its time.
+Comedy, quest travel, reluctant partnership, and a romance that earns its payoff slowly.

 Mages of the Wheel